GVSRohita/website-optimization/README.md

 ### How to run:

-To get started, download the entire directory, **website optimization**, and run it in a browser locally to achieve a page speed score of above 90 on desktop as well as mobile.
+To get started, download the entire directory, **website optimization**, and run it in a browser.
+These are the following instructions to be followed:
+* Clone the _repo_ to your local machine
+* Open _index.html_ in the local browser
+* Launch a local http server to test.
+A simple way to do this on a Unix based OS is to open a terminal window, navigate to the directory of the project, and run a python command: **python -m SimpleHTTPServer 8080**
+* In the same directory, run the commend: **./ngrok http 8080** to access a secure public URL to the site
+* Copy the public URL given by **nrok** from the terminal window and paste it into your browser to view the site
+* Use _Google PageSpeed Insights_ to check the Google PageSeed score of the homepage
+* Capture a _timeline session_ while scrolling down the page of _pizza.html_ to check the framerate of this page

 ### What I did to achieve the objective of this project: